 Bears prey to a lesser extent on:

-- They also feed on carrion, including whale, walrus, and seal carcasses they find along the coast.
+Carrion: including whale, walrus, and seal carcasses they find along the coast

-Polar bears occur in areas under the jurisdiction of five nations–Russia, Norway, Denmark, Canada, and the United States–and also on the high seas where jurisdiction is not clearly defined.
 In Alaska prior to the late 1940s, nearly all polar bear hunting was by Eskimos with dog teams.
-Sport hunting, sometimes with the use of aircraft, started in the late 1940s and continued through 1972.
-In 1972 the state of Alaska prohibited the use of aircraft in polar bear hunting.
+Hunting, sometimes with the use of aircraft, started in the late 1940s and continued through 1972 when Alaska prohibited the use of aircraft.
 With the passage of the Statehood Act, Alaska began a polar bear management program.
 State regulations required sealing of skins, provided a preference for subsistence hunters, and protected cubs and females with cubs.

-The MMPA of 1972 transferred management authority from the state to the federal government and placed a moratorium on hunting of marine mammals by people other than Alaska Natives.
+The MMPA of 1972 transferred management authority from the state to the federal government and placed a moratorium on the hunting of marine mammals by people other than Alaska Natives.
 This resulted in a reduced total harvest, but an increase in the proportion of female bears and cubs.
 The MMPA includes provisions that allow for waiver of the moratorium or transfer of management authority back to states.
 At intervals since 1972, the state of Alaska has made efforts at regaining polar bear management.
 State management could allow a resumption of sport hunting and produce increased economic opportunities in coastal rural communities.
 For a variety of reasons, efforts to regain state management have been discontinued.
-Polar bear meat, other than that of males in the rut, is quite palatable when boiled.
-It is a favored subsistence food in some areas.
-Meat should be cooked thoroughly before eating as polar bears have a high incidence of trichinosis, the round worm which occurs in pork and in other bear species.

-taken from Fish & Game Wildlife Notebook Series
+Some text adapted from the Alaska Fish & Game Wildlife Notebook Series